Zeugma (Commagene): Preservation

-Initially the site was excavated sporadically, but in 2000, the site would be flooded due to construction of the Birecik Dam.
-With only a fraction of the site excavated, archeologists feared that many mosaics would be permanently lost.
-After reading about it in The New York Times, and with only few months left, American philanthropist David W. Packard donated USD 5 million to fund an emergency excavation of the archeological site, allowing archeologists to preserve the mosaics that would otherwise be inundated by the dam.
+Initially the site was excavated sporadically, but in 2000, was flooded during construction of the Birecik Dam.
+With only a fraction of the site excavated, archaeologists feared that many mosaics would be permanently lost.
+After reading about it in The New York Times, and with only few months left, American philanthropist David W. Packard donated USD 5 million to fund an emergency excavation of the archaeological site, allowing archaeologists to preserve the mosaics that would otherwise be inundated by the dam.
 The mosaics that were excavated were initially stored at the Gaziantep Museum, and are nowadays displayed at the Zeugma Mosaic Museum.

 Zeugma has been on the UNESCO World Heritage Site tentative list since 2012.
 Extant archaeological remains at the site include "the Hellenistic Agora, the Roman Agora, two sanctuaries, the stadium, the theatre, two bathhouses, the Roman legionary base, administrative structures of the Roman legion, the majority of the residential quarters, Hellenistic and Roman city walls, and the East, South and West necropoles."

-Three large glass mosaics were discovered at Zeugma in 2014, including one depicting the nine muses.
+Three large glass mosaics were discovered at Zeugma in 2014, including one depicting the nine Muses.

-In February 2020, it was reported that the Zeugma Mosaic Museum attracted a record 340,569 visitors in 2019, according to the Turkish Culture and Tourism Ministry.
+The Zeugma Mosaic Museum attracted a record 340,569 visitors in 2019, according to the Turkish Culture and Tourism Ministry.